Cayo Santiago: Geography

-Resident Taxa
+Resident monkeys

-Since December 1938, the island has been home to a free-ranging population of rhesus macaques.
-Today, the island is inhabited by descendants of the original founder population of 409 individuals.
-Founder individuals were imported from India by Clarence R. Carpenter and the School of Tropical Medicine in San Juan that was operated by Columbia University College of Physicians and Surgeons and the University of Puerto Rico.
-Today, the colony, which numbers over one thousand animals, serves as a research resource supported by the National Institutes of Health and the University of Puerto Rico Caribbean Primate Research Center for investigators from many institutions in the US and several in Europe.
+Since December 1938, the island has been home to a free-ranging population of rhesus macaques (Macaca mulatta).
+Today's monkeys are direct descendants of the original population of 409 individuals.
+Early individuals were imported from India, by Clarence Ray Carpenter, and the School of Tropical Medicine, San Juan, that was operated by Columbia University College of Physicians and Surgeons and the University of Puerto Rico.
+Today, the colony—which numbers over one thousand macaques—serves as a research resource, supported by the National Institutes of Health and the University of Puerto Rico's Caribbean Primate Research Center.
+The island serves scientists, researchers and students from many institutions within the United States, and several in Europe.
 A pictorial history on the 75 years of the colony was recently published.

-Cayo Batata, a small island located 4 mi to the southwest of Cayo Santiago, is under the jurisdiction of Humacao and is uninhabited by humans.
+Cayo Batata, a small island located 4 mi to the southwest of Cayo Santiago, is under the jurisdiction of Humacao, and is also uninhabited by humans.